signalogic/SigSRF_SDK/mediaTest_readme.md

     ./mediaMin -M0 -cx86 -i../pcaps/mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB.pcapng -o4894.ws_xc0.pcap -o4894.ws_xc1.pcap -o4894.ws_xc2.pcap -L -d0xc11 -r20

 The first example has one (1) AMR-WB 12650 bps stream and two (2) EVS 13200 bps streams, the second has two (2) AMR-NB 12200 bps streams and the third has two (EVS) 13200 bps streams and three (3) AMR-WB 12650 bps streams (one of the AMR-WB streams is an RFC8108, or "child" channel).

-Below is "quick-reference" mediaMin command line documentation:

-#### Inputs

-Inputs are given by one or more "-ixxx" options, where xxx is a filename or UDP port.
-An example of a port specification is -i192.168.1.2:52000

-#### Outputs

-Outputs are given by one or more "-oxxx" options, where xxx is a filename or UDP port.

-#### Options and Flags

-The -dN command line argument specifies options and flags.
-Here are some of the key ones:

-> 0x01 dynamic sessions<br>
-> 0x08 enable stream group ASR<br>
-> 0x10 use packet arrival times.
-Should be omitted if input packets (e.g. pcap file) have no arrival timestamps, or timestamps are incorrect<br>
-> 0x400 enable stream groups<br>
-> 0x800 enable wav output<br>
-> 0x40000 enable analytics mode<br>
-> 0x80000  use a queue balancing algorithm to determine the packet push rate<br>

-#### Event Log

-mediaMin always generates an event log, with a default log filename of name_event_log.txt, where name is the filename (without extension) of the first command line input.
-Event log filenames can be changed programmatically (look for LOG_EVENT_SETUP in mediaMin.cpp)

-#### Packet Log

-Packet history logging is controlled by the -Lxxx command line option.

-> -L only enables packet history logging with a default log filename of name_pkt_log.txt, where name is the filename (without extension) of the first command line input<br>
-> -Lxxx enables packet history logging with a log filename of xxx_pkt_log.txt<br>

-#### Real-Time Interval

--rN specifies a "real-time interval", which mediaMin uses for a target push rate and to control overall timing, and which pktlib uses to control overall timing in media/packet threads.
-For example, -r20 specifies 20 msec, which is appropriate for RTP packets encoded with codecs that use 20 msec framesize. -r0 specifies no intervals; i.e. mediaMin will push packets as fast as possible

 <a name="StaticSessionConfig"></a>
 ### Static Session Configuration